berkeley-scf/tutorial-databases/sql.md

 dbGetQuery(db, "select tag, count(*) as n from questions_tags
                 group by tag order by n desc limit 100")
 ```

+Also note the use of `as` to define a name for the new column.

 > **Challenge**: What specifically does that query do?
 Describe the
 > table that would be returned.